supershabam/rpi0-datalogger/README.md

 ## problems

-* trying to make update-bundle happen as part of kas build
+* [x] trying to make update-bundle happen as part of kas build
-* verifying that update-bundle.bb is overwritten to use rootfs of expected image
+* [!!!!] verifying that update-bundle.bb is overwritten to use rootfs of expected image
 * double-checking that build works with non-dirty dependencies